 https://daveshiflett.bandcamp.com/album/siren-songs-part-two

 It would be great if you'd hit the follow button.
 That will result in being notified when I put out a new recording.
-I am in the process of compiling all my music – pop, folk, country, and orchestral – in a dozen or so collections, which I'll be releasing over the course of the next year.
-Each recording will be $5 – the cost of a happy hour pint (in many places).
+I am in the process of compiling all my music – pop, folk, country, and contemporary classical – in a dozen or so collections, which I'll be releasing over the course of the next year or two.

 Thanks for stopping by.
 I am always available at Daveshiflett1@gmail.com